 “I’d look into the eyes of these patients and see people who were scared to death about their cancer diagnosis and worried that we were extending this worry with each additional appointment,” he remembers.
 “Our approach is to take all those different appointments and bottle them up into a single clinic visit.”

 Hales and his colleagues co-located medical, surgical and radiation oncologists at the same site.
 Their nurses — along with the technicians that perform imaging and other diagnostic tests, and all of their equipment — also share the same setting.

 When patients arrive, they first meet with a resident, fellow or nurse practitioner to take a detailed history and perform a physical exam.
-Then, nurse practitioner Peggy Lang, coordinator for the multidisciplinary clinic, leads an educational session for patients and their caregivers.

 “We’re not just discussing the treatments that they’ll need for their cancer stage, but what other resources we’ll need to enlist for each patient based on what we know about them — their medical history, social history, their life circumstances — because treatment isn’t just about the cancer itself,” Feliciano says.
 “It’s about how this patient might need rides to chemo, or that one might need us to coordinate care with their cardiologist because they have a pacemaker.”

 Once the doctors conclude, they see each patient to discuss their recommendations for the next steps.